East Brighton Park: Uses

-The council provides a cricket ground, football pitches, tennis courts and a children's playground.
+The council provides a cricket ground, football pitches, tennis courts and a playground.
 Sheep are grazed on the sides of the valley.
 The park is also used by the South East Coast Ambulance Service to land helicopters when bringing emergency cases to the Royal Sussex Hospital.
 In 2016, Prince Andrew flew in by helicopter on his way to visit a local school.

 A café operates from within the cricket pavilion.
 Starting in 2018, Wild Chalk is a one day family friendly event organised by South Downs National Park and the council in order to raise awareness of the unique and rare chalk grassland habitat of places like Sheepcote Valley.
 The Land Beyond dance festival was due to take place in the park in June 2019, but the first day was cancelled as a result of high winds.
 The second day of the 5,000 person event went ahead as planned.
 In winter 2019, there were homeless encampments in the park alongside many other places in the city.